hurddl/LocalUserNotifications/README.md

 ### Asking user for notification permission

 You should ask users for permission to display notifications.
 This is often done at first launch of the app.
-Below is an example of asking permission if you are using UNUserNotificationCenter.
+Below is an example of asking permission if you are using `UNUserNotificationCenter`.
 I put this method in `AppDelegate.swift` and called it from `applicationDidFinishLaunching(_:)`.

 ~~~
 fileprivate func askForNotificationsPermission() {